sableeyed/NolvusDashboard/README.md

 # Welcome

+This product is for Linux only.
+If you are looking for the Windows version it is [here]("https://github.com/vektor999/NolvusDashboard)
+Upates are being made daily.
+Please check back periodically.

+# Known Issues
+- v6 installation is not implemented
-This project is not done.
+- Instance management is not implemented

-The current state of this README is for my sanity

-What works?

-Dashboard Window is made, DPI scaling.. not much for you to see yet :D
+- This requires Nexus Premium.
+I do not plan to implement what's needed for free accounts at this time

+# Wine
+A wine prefix will be created for you in ~/.local/share/NolvusDashboard/prefix Do not modify this unless you know what you are doing If you break the prefix you can delete the folder and relaunch the Dashboard to have it create a new one This prefix is required to run certain tools like BSArch

+# Required Software
+- Protontricks
+- Winetricks
+- Wine
+- 7zip
+- xdelta3
+- .NET Runtime 9.x

+# Untested
+- The entire MO2 stack

-# Fully Implemented but not tested
+# Fully Implemented

-- Nolvus.Api.Library.Installer (Compiles without error)
-- Nolvus.NexusApi (Compiles without error)
+- Nolvus.NexusApi
-- Nolvus.Package (Need to dig)
+- Nolvus.Package
-- Nolvus.StockGame (PatchManager may need reworked)
+- Nolvus.StockGame
 - Nolvus.Core
-- Nolvus.Components (UI heavy - will be broken but it compiles)
+- Nolvus.Components
-- Nolvus.Services
+- Nolvus.Service
 - Nolvus.Instance

 # Partially Implemented
 - Nolvus.Dashboard
 - Nolvus.Browser

-# Not Implemented
+# Unimplemented
 - Nolvus.Downgrader
 - Nolvus.GrassCache
-- ~~Nolvus.Launcher~~

-# SOFTWARE REQUIREMENTS
+# Refactor Needed
-- 7zip
-- Wine
-- Winetricks
-- xdelta3
-- Protontricks
-- .NET runtime 9.x
+- Nolvus.Updater

+# Won't Implement
-- possibly forgetting more
+- Nolvus.Launcher

+# TODO
+- Unify the theme and layout of all UI components/frames
+- Create desktop entries to allow for icons